celestiaorg/op-alt-da/README.md

 ### Database Inspection

-You can inspect the database directly with sqlite3:
+For SQLite (default), you can inspect the database directly with sqlite3:

 ```bash
 sqlite3 blobs.db